ISISNeutronMuon/InstrumentScripts/doc/source/scans/tutorial.rst

   object instead.
 It's also possible that you may need to rerun populate() to recreate your motion axes.

+  The block needs to point at the underlying motor, e.g. `MOT:MTR0101`, and not an axis PV.

 Perform Fits
 ------------